njgreber/electricity-price-disparity-ch-de/README.md

 1. **Docker**: Ensure Docker is installed and running on your system.
 2. **JAO API Authentication Key**: Obtain an API key for accessing JAO data (Link: https://www.jao.eu/faq/809787).
 3. **Entso-E Day-Ahead Prices**: Go to Entso-E Transparency Platform, create an account, and download the yearly day-ahead price data (in hourly granularity) for CH and DE.
 The datasets should have names of the form {country code}_Day-ahead Prices_{Year}.csv (e.g. CH_Day-ahead Prices_2016.csv).
 We put an example dataframe in the folder.
+To run the exact same analysis, you need the files
+    - CH_Day-ahead Prices_2016.csv until CH_Day-ahead Prices_2013.csv
+    - DE-AT-LU_Day_ahead Prices_2016 until DE-AT-LU_Day_ahead Prices_2018.csv
+    - DE-LU_Day_ahead Prices_2018 until DE-LU_Day_ahead Prices_2023.csv
+    These files need to be saved in data/raw!
 ---

 ### Obtain JAO API Key